4knigc12/COM617/README.md

 The minimum requirements for free resource on the host:

-vCPU: 2
+- vCPU: 2

-RAM: 6GB
+- RAM: 6GB

-HDD: 50GB
+- HDD: 50GB

+Installed programs:

-Git
+- Git
+- Vagrant (For Option 1)

-Ansible version 2.10+
+- Ansible version 2.10+ (For Option 2)

 > **Note:**
 It can take 5-10 mins to fully provision the environment if resouces are low